Why ESG reporting is every organisation’s responsibility

 The impact of conscious consumption on product standards and certification (February 2019)

 It is widely accepted that consumers globally are becoming better informed and more demanding, and also more vocal when their expectations are not met.

-A comparative analysis of food safety standards: The BRCGS Global Standard for Food Safety, ISO 22000 and FSSC 22000
+A comparative analysis of food safety standards: The BRCGS Global Standard for Food Safety, ISO 22000 and FSSC 22000 (May 2018)

 Appropriateness of a scheme or a Standard, with respect to the industry, a site and its customers, can be measured by considering the scope and coverage of the scheme, ease of interpretation and understanding, ability to train the concerned personnel on its requirements, adequacy of guidelines for implementation, qualification of auditors and certification bodies, effective audit methodology, adherence to protocol, availability of correct information about the site and recognition of the scheme for the trade (both global and local).
 These criteria form the basis for a comparative evaluation of the BRCGS Global Standard for Food Safety, the FSSC 22000 Standard and the ISO 22000 Standard.